“Treat people the way you want to be treated.”

 This is a powerful saying which sums up a lot in one sentence.
 Every parent wants his or her child to grow into a wonderful human being.
 One of the most important qualities a good human possesses is politeness.
 A person who respects his or her peers, colleagues, authority, elders and children, is a good human.
 Such a person is greatly admired by people of all ages.
 So if you’re a new parent, how do you ensure that your child shows respect and gratitude?
 Read on to know 4 simple ways to teach your child to be respectful.

 Lead by example.

 Toddlers and preschoolers are growing and learning everything they know from what they see and hear around them.
 A child observes the behavior of his own parent and emulates it.
-If you’re a respectful person yourself, your child will effectively start practising it himself.
-No matter who you talk to – be it a waiter at a restaurant or the old neighbor you see everyday – be polite to each and everyone.
+If you’re a respectful person yourself, your child will effectively start practicing it himself.
+No matter who you talk to – be it a waiter at a restaurant or the old neighbor you see every day – be polite to each and every one.
 This is how your child will learn from your example.

 Talk about it.